 Project Management Software

 Project management software like Insightly, Monday, or Trello can often be repurposed to set up information for employees to access similar to an HR portal.
 Of course, you’ll need to do more work to set up the security functions and restrict who can view documents.
 They typically can store forms, documents, and even provide workflow and tasks so that HR actions, such as your new hire process and forms can be managed in one place.
-Read our article on best project management software for more information on how project management software works.

 Online Collaboration Software

 Online collaboration software like Slack is a newer tool that can give your employees access to both shared information, and information that can only be viewed by a subset of individuals such as you and their manager.
 However, reconfiguring online collaboration tools to work as an HR portal may take some planning and implementation time.
 In addition, it’s not likely to have the security features you need, so you’d still need to password protect folders or documents stored elsewhere.